AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 All functions have templated type \p{TChar}, which in most cases is deduced by the compiler and thus does not need to be given.

-The functions are similar to what is found with traits struct
+The functions are similar to what is found with type traits
 \https{std::char_traits,en.cppreference.com/w/cpp/string/char_traits}.
-While some functions are just inline wrappers to specializations of this this struct, versions that do no exist in the standard were added.
+While some functions are just inline wrappers to specializations of this struct, versions that do not exist in the standard were added.

 \I{################################################################################################}
-# 8. Class AlignedCharArray # {#alib_characters_alginedchararray}
+# 8. Class AlignedCharArray # {#alib_characters_alignedchararray}

 Finally this small but very important \alibmod_nl introduces class
 \alib{characters;AlignedCharArray}.